G Suite Referral Programme Agreement

-16.1 Nothing in this Agreement shall exclude or limit Google’s or the negligence of either party or their servants, agents or
+16.1 Nothing in this Agreement shall exclude or limit

+resulting from the negligence of either party or their servants, agents or

 employees; (b) fraud or fraudulent misrepresentation; (c) breach of any

 implied condition as to title or quiet enjoyment; or (d) any matters that

-16.2 Subject to Clause 16.1, neither Google nor the Participant shall be
+16.2 Subject to Clause 16.1, neither Google nor the

-or otherwise) for any of the following losses suffered
+(including negligence) or otherwise) for any of the following losses suffered

 or incurred by the other party (whether or not such losses were contemplated

 (b) loss of anticipated savings;